 Willard also worked for AARP in Tennessee and Washington, DC.
 He worked with the organization’s state offices in support of Medicaid expansion efforts and initiatives to assist family caregivers.

 Willard also worked as counselor to Mayor Bill Purcell in Nashville, Tennessee.
 In addition, he served on the Metro Nashville Social Services Commission.
 Willard holds degrees from Vanderbilt University and Columbia University in New York City.

-Alyssa N. Wilson is an Associate Professor and Department Chair of Applied Behavior Analysis at The Chicago School of Professional Psychology in Southern California.
+Alyssa N. Wilson, PhD, is an Associate Professor and Department Chair of Applied Behavior Analysis at The Chicago School of Professional Psychology in Southern California.
 Dr. Wilson has published peer-reviewed articles and book chapters on interdisciplinary approaches to gambling etiology, assessment, and treatment.
 She has delivered over fifty national and international presentations related to gambling assessment and treatment.
 Dr. Wilson serves as an Associate Editor for Behavior Analysis in Practice and is an editorial board member for Journal of Contextual Behavior Science and Perspectives of Behavior Science.